lonewolf28/rewind-job/README.md

 prod = 10.100.0.0/16
 dev = 10.1.0.0/16
 ```
-* Terraform uses dev and prod workspaces, and it dynamically chooses dev/prod cidr based on the selected workspace
+* Terraform uses dev and prod workspaces, and it dynamically chooses dev/prod cidr and subnets based on the selected           workspace or it selects based on the prefix(dev/prod) if it uses the default workspace. see below

 * The backend is configure with S3, tfstate files get saved there

 * To deploy the infrastructure